Riddhimaan-Senapati/temp-unity-chatbot/README.md

     *   **`test_results/claude_comparison_results.md`**: A human-readable Markdown report summarizing the comparison results, with Claude 3.7 sonnet.
 *   **`documents/`**: This directory stores the scraped documentation in Markdown format, which serves as the knowledge base for the RAG chatbot.
 *   **`.dockerignore`**: Specifies files and directories that should be ignored by Docker when building images, similar to `.gitignore`.
+*   **`cloudformation-templates/`**: Directory containing AWS CloudFormation templates for infrastructure deployment.
+    *   **`cloudformation-templates/cloudformation-template-chatbot.yml`**: AWS CloudFormation template that defines the infrastructure for the Streamlit chatbot, including VPC, ECS cluster, load balancer, and other AWS resources.
+    *   **`cloudformation-templates/cloudformation-template-slackbot.yml`**: AWS CloudFormation template that defines the infrastructure for the Slack bot, including VPC, ECS cluster, and other AWS resources.
+*   **`Dockerfiles/`**: Directory containing Docker configuration files.
-*   **`chatbot_dockerfile`**: Defines the steps to build the Docker image for the Streamlit chatbot application, specifying the base image, dependencies, and application setup.
+    *   **`Dockerfiles/chatbot_dockerfile`**: Defines the steps to build the Docker image for the Streamlit chatbot application, specifying the base image, dependencies, and application setup.
-*   **`slackbot_dockerfile`**: Defines the steps to build the Docker image for the Slack bot application.
+    *   **`Dockerfiles/slackbot_dockerfile`**: Defines the steps to build the Docker image for the Slack bot application.
 *   **`.env.example`**: Template for the .env file without any of the key values.
 *   **`requirements.txt`**: Lists all the Python dependencies required to run the chatbot application, used for `pip install`.
 *   **`LICENSE`**: The license file for the project.